nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:

-* `update 1`<br>
-  Updates the 1st task to be 'completed' if not completed.
-If it was already completed, update the task to 'not completed'.

 * `update 2 Assignment 3 tag/schoolwork`<br>
   Updates the name of the 2nd task to be `Assignment 3` and adds the tag 'schoolwork' if it did not exist.
 If it already existed, removes the tag 'schoolwork'.